michaelockenden/algorand-flask/blog/blogpost.md

     submit = SubmitField('Send')
 ```

-This provides the some of the parameters neccesary for sending a transaction.
+This provides some of the parameters necessary for sending a transaction.
 WTForms, which is included with Flask-WTF, provides several validators to make our lives easier.
 This means we can prevent errors when know will fail before calling the algod client.
 `algosdk.constants` gives us the values we need to validate our form.